AravindMutthe/Linux-Notes/Linux-FHS.md

 * it must be static and cannot be an executable binary.(Executable binary" in this context refers to direct machine code or pseudocode not in a human-readable format, such as native ELF executables. )
 * No binaries may be located under /etc.
 * it contain the /opt dir:	Configuration for /opt
-* The following files, or symbolic links to files, must be in /etc if the corresponding subsystem is installed:
+##### The following files, or symbolic links to files, must be in /etc if the corresponding subsystem is installed:

-csh.login:	Systemwide initialization file for C shell logins (optional) exports	NFS filesystem access control list (optional)
+1. csh.login:	Systemwide initialization file for C shell logins (optional)
+2. exports: 	NFS filesystem access control list (optional)
-fstab:   	Static information about filesystems (optional)
+3. fstab:   	Static information about filesystems (optional)
-ftpusers:	FTP daemon user access control list (optional)
+4. ftpusers:	FTP daemon user access control list (optional)
-gateways:	File which lists gateways for routed (optional)
+5. gateways:	File which lists gateways for routed (optional)
-gettydefs:	Speed and terminal settings used by getty (optional)
+6. gettydefs:	Speed and terminal settings used by getty (optional)
-group:	User group file (optional) host.conf	Resolver configuration file (optional)
+7. group:   	User group file (optional)
+8. host.conf	Resolver configuration file (optional)
-hosts:	    Static information about host names (optional) hosts.allow:	Host access file for TCP wrappers (optional) hosts.deny:	Host access file for TCP wrappers (optional) hosts.equiv: 	List of trusted hosts for rlogin, rsh, rcp (optional) hosts.lpd: 	    List of trusted hosts for lpd (optional) inetd.conf: 	Configuration file for inetd (optional)
+9. hosts:	    Static information about host names (optional)
+10. hosts.allow:	Host access file for TCP wrappers (optional)
+11. hosts.deny: 	Host access file for TCP wrappers (optional)
+12. hosts.equiv: 	List of trusted hosts for rlogin, rsh, rcp (optional)
+13. hosts.lpd: 	    List of trusted hosts for lpd (optional)
+14. inetd.conf: 	Configuration file for inetd (optional)
-inittab:    	Configuration file for init (optional)
+15. inittab:    	Configuration file for init (optional)
-issue:  	    Pre-login message and identification file (optional) ld.so.conf: 	List of extra directories to search for shared libraries (optional)
+16. issue:  	    Pre-login message and identification file (optional)
+17. ld.so.conf: 	List of extra directories to search for shared libraries (optional)
-motd:	Post-login message of the day file (optional)
+18. motd:	        Post-login message of the day file (optional)
-mtab:	Dynamic information about filesystems (optional) mtools.conf:	Configuration file for mtools (optional)
+19. mtab:	        Dynamic information about filesystems (optional)
+20. mtools.conf:	Configuration file for mtools (optional)
-networks:	Static information about network names (optional)
+21. networks:	    Static information about network names (optional)
-passwd:	The password file (optional) printcap	The lpd printer capability database (optional) profile	Systemwide initialization file for sh shell logins (optional) protocols	IP protocol listing (optional) resolv.conf	Resolver configuration file (optional) rpc	RPC protocol listing (optional) securetty	TTY access control for root login (optional) services	Port names for network services (optional) shells	Pathnames of valid login shells (optional) syslog.conf	Configuration file for syslogd (optional)
+22. passwd:	        The password file (optional)
+23. printcap:   	The lpd printer capability database (optional)
+24. profile	        Systemwide initialization file for sh shell logins (optional)
+25. protocols	    IP protocol listing (optional)
+26. resolv.conf	Resolver configuration file (optional)
+27. rpc	RPC protocol listing (optional)
+28. securetty	TTY access control for root login (optional)
+29. services	Port names for network services (optional)
+30. shells	Pathnames of valid login shells (optional)
+31. syslog.conf	Configuration file for syslogd (optional)

 /etc/passwd: The user database,